loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 A. Adding Images for the Outside
 ++++++++++++++++++++++++++++++++

 #.
 Add the first image.
 From the *File* menu, select *Place* and browse to select the first individual image file.
-Click **Place**, then press **Return** to complete the file placement.
+Click **Place**, then press **Enter** to complete the file placement.

 #.
-Rasterize: Right-click the placed image in the Layers panel, Rasterize Layer
+In the *Layers panel*, right-click the placed image and select *Rasterize Layer*.
+Rasterizing the image removes the link to the original file.
+Then, if you ever this new Photoshop to a different folder location, you will not need re-link the image file.

 #.
 Rotate image: Edit> Transform> Rotate 90° CCW.
 The top should be on the left.